SirYancy/computer-apps/book/ch1-computer-basics/1-knowledge.md

 * [Worldwide, there are 5 billion searches per day](http://www.smartinsights.com/search-engine-marketing/search-engine-statistics/)
 * It is estimated that the big four internet corporations store 1,200 **petabytes** of information between them.

 But the question remains, how does this all fit together?
 What is all of this information good for?
 The first thing we want to establish is a mental framework for how all of this fits together.
+For our purposes, we'll adopt a hierarchical model for human understanding.
+So we'll start at the bottom and work our way up.

 ## Data

 What is data?
 What's the temperature outside?
 How many steps did you take today?
 How many calories do you consume in a day?
 What's your dog's birthday?

 The answers to these questions are all data.
 Raw facts that don't have context.
 What does it mean that it's raining?
 Or that there are 100,000 commercial airline flights every day?
+What do all the stats on [Minnesota's covid-19 status site](https://www.health.state.mn.us/diseases/coronavirus/situation.html) mean to us?

 Data are facts.
 Each fact is just a little thing that is true (we hope).
 Without some sort of context, each one of these facts is not very useful.
 The temperature at 5pm on the day you were born is a data point.
 It might be interesting to know something like this, but it doesn't really give you anything to act on.
-And the big question with information technology is: How does all this data inform how I should act?
+And the big question with information technology is: How does all this data inform how I should _act_?

 ## Information